Klim Shipenko

-Klim Alekseevich Shipenko (Клим Алексеевич Шипенко; born 16 June 1983) is a Russian film director, screenwriter, actor and producer.
+Klim Alekseevich Shipenko (Клим Алексеевич Шипенко; born 16 June 1983) is a Russian film director, screenwriter, cinematographer, actor, producer, and cosmonaut.

 Biography

 Early life

 Shipenko was born in Moscow, Russian SFSR, Soviet Union (now Russia).

-In 2002 he entered the California State University at Northridge (Film Production Department).
-Filmed the diploma film as a cameraman.
-Studied at the Sal Dano Professional Actors Workshop.
-In 2004 he returned to Moscow.
-For a short time he worked on Channel One, was the director of the Plantain program about cars.
+In 2002, he entered the California State University at Northridge (Film Production Department).
+He worked as an intern on the set of the film Something's Gotta Give by Nancy Meyers.
+He filmed the diploma film as a cameraman and studied at the Sal Dano Professional Actors Workshop.

+In 2004, he returned to Moscow.
+For a short time, he worked on Channel One and was the director of the Plantain program about cars.

 Career

+In 2006, Shipenko made his debut as a director with the short film White Night.
+In 2009, his first full-length work, Unforgiven, was released.
+The film was shown at the Kinotavr film festival.
+A year later, the director filmed the detective drama Who Am I?.
+His first movie about space, Salyut 7 (2017), is based on real events that took place in the 1980s on the Soviet space station of the same name.

+In 2019, Shipenko directed the film Text based on the novel of the same name by Dmitry Glukhovsky.
+The film received wide attention due to an intimate scene featuring Ivan Yankovsky and Kristina Asmus.
+Glukhovsky said that, overall, he considered the adaptation to be very successful.
+Text received several awards, including winning in four categories at the Golden Eagle Awards.